MinaProtocol/mina/rfcs/0008-transition-frontier-controller.md

 The Transition Frontier is essentially a root `Breadcrumb.t` with some metadata.
 The root has a merkle database corresponding to the snarked ledger.
 This is needed for consensus with proof-of-stake.
-It then has the first mask layer exposing the staged-database and ledger-builder for the locked-tip.
-Each subsequent breadcrumb contains a light-weight ledger-builder with a masked merkle database built off of the breadcrumb prior.
+It then has the first mask layer exposing the staged-database and staged-ledger for the locked-tip.
+Each subsequent breadcrumb contains a light-weight staged-ledger with a masked merkle database built off of the breadcrumb prior.
 We store a hashtable of breadcrumb children and keep references to the root and best-tip hashes (which we can lookup later in the table).